What is TOP?

 What is a past-due legally enforceable debt?

-According to 5 CFR 835.602, a past-due legally enforceable debt for referral to the RIS is an unpaid obligation of a debtor who has not filed bankruptcy, and does not have an automatic stay in place.
+According to 5 CFR 835.602, a past-due legally enforceable debt for referral to the IRS is an unpaid obligation of a debtor who has not filed bankruptcy, and does not have an automatic stay in place.

 What is an earnings-related debt?